lcdr/endio/README.md

 ## Examples

-Here are two typical ways to use this crate:
+Here are some typical ways to use this crate:

 ### Read data from bytes in memory, in little endian: